 The End of Acne

 I’m not one for conspiracy theories.
 I’m up for the occasional controversy, but evidence is a staple around here.
-That’s one of the reasons I found The End of Acne so compelling.
+That’s one of the reasons I found The Hidden Cause of Acne so compelling.
 To say Melissa did her research is a massive understatement.
 I was blown away (not a statement I use often) by the depth of the information in this book.

 Melissa is a researcher at heart and professionally.
 So when she noticed strange patterns in her breakouts, moods, and other symptoms, she just had to know why.
 It took her a long time to find the answer, but what she uncovered was HUGE.